openwisp/docker-openwisp/docs/developer/instructions.rst

     - The default username and password are ``admin``.
     - The default domains are ``dashboard.openwisp.org`` and ``api.openwisp.org``.
-    - To access the dashboard, you may need to add the OpenWISP domains specified in your ``.env`` file to your ``hosts`` file.
-For example,
-      run: ``bash -c 'echo "127.0.0.1 dashboard.openwisp.org api.openwisp.org"
-      >> /etc/hosts'``
     - You will need to repeat step 2 each time you make changes and want to rebuild the images.
     - If you want to perform actions such as cleaning everything produced by ``docker-openwisp``, please refer to the :ref:`makefile options
-      <docker_image>`.
+      <docker_make_options>`.

 Running Tests
 -------------